Solid Snake: Video games

-Metal Gear & Metal Gear 2: Solid Snake
+Metal Gear and Metal Gear 2: Solid Snake

-Metal Gear (released in 1987) introduces Snake, a rookie recruit of the elite special forces unit FOXHOUND.
-Snake is sent by FOXHOUND leader Big Boss into the rogue nation Outer Heaven to rescue missing teammate Gray Fox and discover who or what the "Metal Gear" is, mentioned in Fox's last transmission.
-As his mission progresses, Snake finds out that he has been set up; Big Boss's phantom intended to use the experimental, nuclear-armed TX-55 Metal Gear to establish Outer Heaven as a nuclear power.
+Metal Gear introduces Snake, a rookie recruit of the elite special forces unit FOXHOUND.
+Snake is sent by Big Boss into Outer Heaven, a rogue nation in South Africa, to rescue Gray Fox and discover who or what the "Metal Gear" is.
+As his mission progresses, Snake finds out that he has been set up; Big Boss's phantom intended to use TX-55 Metal Gear (the experimental, nuclear-armed weapon) to establish Outer Heaven as a nuclear power.
 After destroying the Metal Gear, Snake confronts and defeats Big Boss's phantom.

-The sequel Metal Gear 2: Solid Snake (initially released only in Japan in 1990) sees Solid Snake called up to infiltrate a heavily fortified enemy base in Zanzibar Land.
-Zanzibar Land has aggravated an international oil crisis and declared themselves a nuclear power by kidnapping Dr. Kio Marv after the creation of a bio-engineered algae that produces an oil substitute, and the Metal Gear original designer Dr. Pettrovich Madnar.
-Snake infiltrates the base and discovers that Pettrovich as well as Fox has defected to Zanzibar Land, and that Zanzibar Land is led by Big Boss.
-Snake destroys Metal Gear D, and defeats both Fox and Big Boss.
+The sequel Metal Gear 2: Solid Snake sees Solid Snake called up to infiltrate Zanzibar Land, a heavily fortified enemy base in Central Asia that has aggravated an international oil crisis and declared themselves a nuclear power by kidnapping Dr. Kio Marv (after the creation of a bio-engineered algae that produces an oil substitute) and the Metal Gear engineer Pettrovich Madnar.
+Snake infiltrates the base and discovers that Pettrovich as well as Fox has defected to Zanzibar Land, and that Zanzibar Land is led by the true Big Boss.
+Snake destroys Metal Gear D, and defeats both Fox and the true Big Boss.